frankMusacchia/Annocript/GUIDE/OUTPUT.md

 A search against other noncoding RNAs (rRNA, tRNA, snRNA, snoRNA, miRNA) is performed with a blastn search against an integrated database of Rfam and NCBI Refseq ribosomal RNAs.

+###HTML output with statistics

+*Annocript* gives in output a little website composed by few pages showing statistics and plots.
+- **index.html** shows statistics coming from the analysis:
+  - total number of sequences in the transcriptome;
+  - minimum, maximum and mean sequence length;
+  - average percentage of Adenine, Guanine, Thymine and Cytosine in the transcriptome;
+  - Average percentage of Ns and GC;
+  - number of sequences annotated with at least one result from one of the blast execution: proteins, domains, ncRNAs;
+  - alignment obtained with positive and negative strand from blast against proteins;

+In case you used nucleotide fasta sequences Portrait and dna2pep will be executed too and you will find also:
+  - sequences in agreement with the strand of the longest ORF: that is a comparison among the strand informtation from the output file of dna2pep and the ones obtained with blast;
+  - number of non coding sequences as from the heuristic described in *Annocript*

+- **annot_stats.html** shows plots of percentages of occurrences:
+Percentages are computed as the sum of all the occurrences of the element (GO term, pathway, domain) divided per the number of annotated sequences with at least respectively one GO term, one pathway, one domain;

+  - Conserved Domains Percentages: is a plot showing the top N (N modifiable in the configuration file) domains.
+  - Biological Process Percentages: top N biological processes;
+  - Molecular Functions Percentages: top N biological processes;
+  - Cellular Component Process Percentages: top N biological processes;
+ Three similar plots are shown wherever GO terms are present also associated to domains.

+ - Closer organism abundances: sorted count of the most abundant organism/taxonomy resulting from the annotation of proteins;
+ - Level1, 2 and 3 of pathways percentages: top N pathways.

+- **seq_stats.html** shows boxplots and histograms about statistics from the sequences used:
+  - Distribution of HIT coverage: distributions for HIT coverage from alignments against SwissProt and UniRef/TrEMBL;
+  - Distribution of Query coverage: distributions for Query coverage from alignments against SwissProt and UniRef/TrEMBL;
+  - Distribution of lengths;
+  - Histogram of sequence lengths;
+  - Histogram of longest ORF lengths.

 ----------------------------------------